Ada-C16/react-tic-tac-toe/README.md

 The file `package.json` contains details about our project, the scripts available, and the dependencies needed.
 We can inspect this file when we are curious about the details of our dependencies.

-6. Follow the directions in the "Getting Started" section.
+6. Follow the directions in the "Getting Started" section.w

 7. Follow the directions in the "Project Requirements" section.